Documentary Review: The Sereer

 Washing feet, caring for, eating together, sharing stories, singing, teaching, playing soccer, and even wrestling are just a few of the ways a group of Americans used to disciple with several villages of the Sereer people in Senegal.

-The film chronicles the efforts of a group of individuals, spear-headed by short-term missionaries Alton and Barbara Lanier and sponsored by Rocky Creek Church in Greenville, S.C., as they spread the word of Jesus Christ to a group of Muslims.
+This is the subject of the eye-opening documentary, The Sereer, which chronicles the efforts of a group of individuals, spear-headed by short-term missionaries Alton and Barbara Lanier and sponsored by Rocky Creek Church in Greenville, S.C., as they spread the word of Jesus Christ to a group of Muslims.
 The Laniers have visited the Sereer about a dozen times and have established a trust and friendship with members of several of the villages, such as Soulemayne, whose father was his village’s former chief before he passed away.

 Senegal is a nation of more than 16 million people located in West Africa and borders Mauritania, Mali, Guinea, Guinea-Bissau, and The Gambia.
 There are 36 languages and one dominant religion – Islam.
 Of the Sengalese people, 6% are Animistic (spirit worship), 2% are Roman Catholic, and 92% are Muslim.